top of page

 Kat LaFever, B.A.

-Client Services Manager, Consultant & Group Facilitator
+Senior Consultant & Group Facilitator

 Photo of Kat Lafever

-Previously, Kat worked as a research assistant at Marcus Autism Center, where she contributed to the development of strategies promoting inclusive classroom environments for neurodivergent students.
+Her previous experience has included an internship in Neuroscience at Weill Cornell University focused on providing clinical support for elderly adults with cognitive challenges.
+Further, Kat worked as a research assistant at Marcus Autism Center, where she contributed to the development of strategies promoting inclusive classroom environments for neurodivergent students.
 She also volunteered as a peer mentor at Emory Autism Center, where her work focused on creating an atmosphere that fostered support, understanding, and equal opportunities for students of all backgrounds.

 Currently, Kat serves as our Client Services Manager, as well as providing both individual and group support.
-Kat applies a trauma-informed, Queer-friendly, holistic approach to create a safe space for teens and adults alike to strengthen their executive function skills, particularly during the transitions from high school to college and from college to career.
+Kat applies a trauma-sensitive, Queer-friendly, holistic approach to create a safe space for teens and adults alike to strengthen their executive function skills, particularly during the transitions from high school to college and from college to career.
 She believes in supporting individuals through these critical life stages and empowering them with the tools they need to thrive.

 bottom of page